s22s/pre-lt-raster-frames/src/main/tut/ml/clustering.md

-# Machine Learning

-@@@ note

-This example only scratches the surface of the type of machine learning one can perform with RasterFrames.
-More examples are forthcoming.

-@@@

-## Clustering
+# Clustering

 In this example we will do some simple cell clustering based on multiband imagery.

 First some setup:

 ```tut:silent
 import astraea.spark.rasterframes._